pokyah/minimal-mistakes/_posts/2018-03-01-using-r-with-docker.md

 $ docker rm -f <CONTAINER-ID>
 ```

 Pay attention that when you stop a container, all the work that has been done inside the container is lost !
 This is on purpose and we will later see the proper and efficient way to save your R developments made inside a container.
-If you want to save changes you have made inside a container (e.g. adding a R library and its OS dependencies) you have to `commit` your container.
+If you want to save modifications made inside a container (e.g. adding a R library and its OS dependencies) you have to `commit` your container.
 But this is out of the scope of this tutorial.
 If you are interested, you can read the corresponding [doc](https://docs.docker.com/engine/reference/commandline/commit/#commit-a-container-with-new-configurations).

 If you need it, you can explore the file system of the running container (similarly to what you do when you are connected to a server using ssh conection) :